Every-Language/everylanguage-bible/docs/guidelines/tech-stack.md

   - Follow React Native performance guidelines
   - Use Flipper for debugging in development

-### Expo Bare Workflow
+### Expo Managed Workflow

-- **Configuration**: Custom development build with native modules
+- **Configuration**: Fully managed by Expo with no native folders
+- **Build System**: EAS Build handles all native compilation on cloud servers
 - **Best Practices**:
-  - Use EAS Build for consistent builds across platforms
+  - Use EAS Build for all builds (development, staging, production)
-  - Configure app.json/app.config.js properly for all required permissions
+  - Configure app.json for all app settings and permissions
+  - Use Expo Go for instant development testing
-  - Leverage Expo SDK modules where possible for cross-platform consistency
+  - Leverage config plugins for native functionality
-  - Use Expo Development Build for testing custom native modules
+  - Use OTA updates for instant JavaScript deployments
   - Implement proper deep linking configuration
+  - Use tunnel mode for restricted networks (`expo start --tunnel`)

 ## Data Layer